mhdatie/personal-page/src/content/blog/built-with-astro.md

 #### Conclusion

 I consider this to be a great foundation for what I'm looking to build as a start.
 It's simple and extremely extensible as `Resend` and `Cloudflare` offer many other useful services.
-It also proves that relying on well established frameworks and integrations alongside simplicity is always the right approach to any new project.
+It also proves that relying on well established frameworks and integrations alongside simplicity is always the right approach for simple projects or MVPs.

-Building this foundation took me around 6 hours with the help of `Claude Code` for the research, with most of my time gone to manually move my DNS records from Squarespace to Cloudflare, as well as learning how to use Cloudflare (Navigating their dashboard was a challenge).
+Building this foundation took me around 6 hours with the help of `Claude Code` for the research, with most of my time gone to manually move my DNS records from Squarespace to Cloudflare, as well as learning how to use Cloudflare (navigating their dashboard was a challenge).

 If I were to charge subscribers for content in the future, I would probably start off by integrating `Stripe` for payments as another serverless function, and only use another blogging platform such as `Substack` if my audience scales so much or if I'm seriously considering a stronger reach.